 And if you want to have unlimited flexibility when designing low-content books, I definitely recommend upgrading to the Canva pro version, for a small monthly fee.
 This will unlock many premium templates, images, and elements, which will enhance your design further.

-Here’s the tutorial on how you can easily design a lined notebook’s cover and interior on Canva:
+Here’s the tutorial on how you can easily design a lined notebook’s cover and interiors on Canva:

 3. Publishing Your Books on Amazon: